 Not for everyone.
-There are tons of large companies who have several people who manage their online brand, or are too big to be associated with one person.
+There are tons of large companies who have several people who manage their online brand or are too big to be associated with one person.
 Any large company which is a national or international brand needs to keep its “fan” pages as it is.
 They are a true “Brand.”

 This change may work for public figures and celebrities.

 The merger may blur the line between personal and professional.
 Therefore, now you have to be more careful in deciding what is public and what is not.
 Have you merged your personal page and fan page?
-What is your experience about this merger?
+What is your experience with this merger?
 Share with us.